huggingface/blog/diffusers-turns-1.md

   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/diffusers/darthvader_cerpense.gif" alt="Generated video of Darth Vader surfing."/>
 </div>

-We expect text-to-video to go through a revolution during 🤗 Diffusers second year, and we are excited to see what the community builds on top of these to push the boundaries of video generation from language!

-## Image editing pipelines

-Image editing is one of the most practical use-cases in fashion, material design, and photography.
-With diffusion models, the possibilities of image editing continue to expand.

-We [have many pipelines](https://huggingface.co/docs/diffusers/main/en/using-diffusers/controlling_generation) in 🤗 Diffusers to support image editing.
-There are image editing pipelines that allow you to describe your desired edit as a prompt, removing concepts from an image, and even a pipeline that unifies multiple generation methods to create high-quality images like panoramas.
-With 🤗 Diffusers, you can experiment with the future of photo editing now!

-## Faster diffusion models

-Diffusion models are known to be time-intensive because of their iterative steps.
-With OpenAI’s [Consistency Models](https://huggingface.co/papers/2303.01469), the image generation process is significantly faster.
-Generating a single 256x256 resolution image only takes 3/4 of a second on a modern CPU!
-You can try this out in 🤗 Diffusers with the [`ConsistencyModelPipeline`](https://huggingface.co/docs/diffusers/main/en/api/pipelines/consistency_models).

-On top of speedier diffusion models, we also offer many optimization techniques for faster inference like PyTorch 2.0’s `scaled_dot_product_attention()` (SDPA), `torch.compile()`, sliced attention, feed-forward chunking, VAE tiling, CPU and model offloading, and more.
-These optimizations save memory, which translates to faster inference.
-We also support working with specific hardware or formats like ONNX, Apple’s CoreML and M1/M2 devices.
-When you distribute a model with 🤗 Diffusers, all of these optimizations are immediately supported.

-To learn more about how we optimize inference with 🤗 Diffusers, check out the [docs](https://huggingface.co/docs/diffusers/optimization/opt_overview)!

 ## Text-to-3D image models

 In addition to text-to-video, we also have text-to-3D image generation now thanks to OpenAI’s [Shap-E](https://hf.co/papers/2305.02463) model.
 Shap-E is trained by encoding a large dataset of 3D-text pairs, and a diffusion model is conditioned on the encoder’s outputs.
 You can design 3D assets for video games, interior design, and architecture.